Setting Up CI/CD for MERN: My GitHub Actions Journey

 - run: npm test

-Seven lines of actual code.
-That's it.
-But now if someone (including me) tries to merge broken code, the tests catch it automatically.
-No more "oops, forgot to run tests before merging."
+I have seven lines of code that actually work.
+That is all..
+Now if someone, including me tries to merge code that does not work the tests catch it automatically.
+No more saying "oh no I forgot to run tests before merging."

-The part that made me uncomfortable was giving GitHub's servers SSH access to my production machine.
-What if someone compromised my repository?
-What if the keys leaked somehow?
+The part that made me feel unsure was giving GitHub access, to my production machine.
+What if someone gets into my repository?
+What if the keys get out somehow?

-GitHub has this feature where you store sensitive values like API keys and SSH keys as "secrets" in your repository settings.
-The workflow references them by name, and GitHub never exposes the actual values in logs.
+GitHub has a feature to store values like API keys and SSH keys as secrets in your repository settings.
+The workflow uses the names and GitHub does not show the actual values in logs.

 What My Deployment Actually Does

-After a bunch of trial and error, here's what happens when I push to the main branch:
+So after lots of trying and failing here's what happens when I push to the branch:

-- Build the React frontend with environment variables
+- The React frontend is built with environment variables.

-- Build a Docker image with both frontend and backend
+- A Docker image, with both frontend and backend is built.

-- Start new containers with the updated image
+- New containers are started with the updated image.

-The whole process takes about 4 minutes.
-I used to spend 20-30 minutes doing this manually, double-checking every step, and still making mistakes.
-Now I just merge the PR and go get coffee.
+The whole process takes 4 minutes.
+Before I spent 20-30 minutes doing this manually checking every step twice and still making mistakes.
+Now I just merge the request and go get a cup of coffee.

 Caching Made It Way Faster

-At first, every workflow run took forever because npm was installing all dependencies from scratch.
-Hundreds of packages, every single time.
+At first every workflow run took a long time because npm was installing all the dependencies from scratch.
+This was happening every time and it was really slow.
+There were hundreds of packages to install.

 - uses: actions/cache@v4